S BLOCK Dubai 2.0 Summit Focus Preview

 6. Lightning Project: DPU leasing completed

-At this summit, we will be announcing the S PAY S Card application channel.
-Summit participants can apply for the S PAY S Card and receive the card on the spot.
-S Pos, S ATM will be launched this October.
+At this summit, S BLOCK will be announcing the S PAY - S Card application channel.
+Summit participants can apply for the S PAY - S Card and receive the card on the spot.
+S Pos and S ATM will be launched this October.

 SBLOCK FOUNDATION PTE.
 LTD